 Anglers usually cast out as far as they can and then reel in the spinner, making it come back towards them in mid-water where most predatory species will be hunting.
 However, the manner in which the spinner is retrieved can make a huge difference to catch rates.
 As the diagram below shows changing the speed at which the spinners is reeled in will change the depth at which the spinner travels through the water.
 This can be used to cover all depths – anglers can reel in quickly and if no fish take the spinner they can reel in progressively more slowly so that the spinner is working in deeper water until the feeding fish are located.
 Anglers should be aware that reeling in very slowly and having the spinner work at greater depths increases the chances of the spinner becoming snagged on the seabed.

-Another technique is the ‘sink and draw method.’
-This involves reeling in for several turns and then allowing the spinner to sink down for several seconds before reeling in for another few turns.
+Another technique is the sink-and-draw method.
+This involves reeling in rapidly for several turns of the reel and then allowing the spinner to sink down for several seconds before reeling in again quickly for another few turns and then allowing the spinner to sink again.
 This technique allows the spinner to cover a wider area in the water column and the sinking and then moving action can also help to attract fish.

 Alternatively, some anglers experiment with a jerky and erratic retrieval consisting of quick and slow turns of the reel along with sweeping the rod tip upwards in different directions.
 This can make the spinner resemble an injured or disoriented fish and prove an effective method to attract fish to the spinner.
 While mackerel are indiscriminate feeders which will attack any kind of lure which passes them larger pollock and especially bass can be more selective feeders and the latter two techniques can prove more effective when targeting these species.